 What if your student decides to appeal?

-If your student does decide that she should appeal the college’s decision, there are a few things that she can do to improve her chances of succeeding.
+If your student does decide to appeal the college’s decision, there are a few things that can be done to improve the chances of succeeding.
 Of course, there is no guarantee that anything will help.
 The college may hold firm on its decision, in which case your student may need to consider alternatives.
-However, here are a few things she may want to think about or do to strengthen her appeal.
+However, here are a few things your student may want to think about or do to strengthen their appeal.

 - Know the institutional policy.
 The college catalog will usually state clearly what the policy is for an appeal.
 Your student should be clear about the process, the timing, and the administrators, faculty or students involved.